 - Divide the ball in half.
 Paint one side black and the other side white.
 The white side represents the half of the Moon that is lit up by the Sun.

 - Choose one side of your meeting area to be the Sun.

-- One Beaver will hold the Moon.
-The rest of your Colony or Lodge should sit or stand in a group.
+- One person will hold the Moon.
+Everyone else should sit or stand together in a group.
 This group is Earth.

 - Slowly, the Moon travels in a circle around the group, as if it were orbiting Earth, making sure that the white side is always facing the Sun.

 - What do you see from Earth as the Moon goes by?

 - Each person will need eight cookies for this adventure.